blazium-engine/blazium-docs/tutorials/troubleshooting.rst

 When using one of the Vulkan-based renderers (Forward+ or Mobile), the first startup is expected to be relatively long.
 This is because shaders need to be compiled before they can be cached.
-Shaders also need to be cached again after updating Godot, after updating graphics drivers or after switching graphics cards.
+Shaders also need to be cached again after updating Blazium, after updating graphics drivers or after switching graphics cards.

 If the issue persists after the first startup, this is a